Find Grad Schools

 8 Yearly Graduations

 The 8th most popular school in the country for public policy majors who are seeking their doctor's degree is Southern University and A & M College.
 Roughly 6,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,973 per year, while in-state graduate students, on average, pay $5,336 per year.
 During the most recent year for which we have data, 8 people received their doctor's degree in public policy from Southern University and A & M College.
-About 63% of this group were women, and 93% were students from an underrepresented racial-ethnic group.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 #8